gcc-mirror/gcc/gcc/ada/doc/gnat_rm/representation_clauses_and_pragmas.rst

 .. index:: Pragma Pack (for arrays)

-Pragma `Pack` applied to an array has no effect unless the component type is packable.
-For a component type to be packable, it must be one of the following cases:
+Pragma `Pack` applied to an array has an effect that depends upon whether the component type is *packable*.
+For a component type to be *packable*, it must be one of the following cases:

-*
-  Any scalar type
-*
+* Any elementary type.

-  Any type whose size is specified with a size clause *
-  Any packed array type with a static size
+* Any small packed array type with a static size.

-*
-  Any record type padded because of its default alignment
+* Any small simple record type with a static size.

-For all these cases, if the component subtype size is in the range 1 through 63, then the effect of the pragma `Pack` is exactly as though a component size were specified giving the component subtype size.
+For all these cases, if the component subtype size is in the range 1 through 64, then the effect of the pragma `Pack` is exactly as though a component size were specified giving the component subtype size.

+All other types are non-packable, they occupy an integral number of storage units and the only effect of pragma Pack is to remove alignment gaps.

 For example if we have:

 .. code-block:: ada